nguyenviettung7691/tic-tac-toe-twist/apps/README.md

 Animations on result screen:

-- Use `@nativescript-community/ui-lottie` (confetti animation), and animate board overlays to show the winning line.
+- Use CSS confetti animation, and animate board overlays to show the winning line.

 Replay: